ContaboCoupon/.github/profile/README.md

 > 🎯 **[GET THE VERIFIED CONTABO VPS 30 SP DEAL →](https://www.couponcodes.workers.dev/contabo/)**
-> *Official promotional pricing auto-applied • No coupon code needed • Verified June 24, 2026*
+> *Official promotional pricing auto-applied • No coupon code needed • Verified July 14, 2026*

 Looking for a working **Contabo coupon** in the USA?
 Contabo currently offers **20% off Cloud VPS 30 SP** when you select a 12-month term.
 The price drops from approximately $19.20 to $15.36 per month, saving about $46.08 over the first year.